terroo/terroo.github.io/_posts/2019-12-20-gcc-vs-llvm-which-is-the-best-compiler.md

 | Clang-3.2 | 234 | 186 | 1.25 |

 Mike Kinghan's Words
-> I compared test equipment performance between ** GCC 4.7.2 ** and ** Clang 3.2 **, all the same except the preprocessors.
-In ** Clang 3.2 **, no preprocessor differentiation was needed anymore between the code ranges that GCC would compile and the Clang alternatives.
+> I compared test equipment performance between **GCC 4.7.2** and **Clang 3.2**, all the same except the preprocessors.
+In **Clang 3.2**, no preprocessor differentiation was needed anymore between the code ranges that GCC would compile and the Clang alternatives.
 I created in the same C++ library (GCC) in each case and performed all comparisons consecutively in the same terminal session.
 >
-> The default optimization level for my version is ** - O2 **.
-I also successfully tested builds on ** - O3 **.
+> The default optimization level for my version is **-O2**.
+I also successfully tested builds on **- O3**.
 I tested each setting three times in a row and averaged the three results with the following results.
-The number in a data cell is the average number of microseconds consumed by the ** coan ** executable to process each of the ** ~ 70K ** input files (read, parse, and write diagnostics).
+The number in a data cell is the average number of microseconds consumed by the **coan** executable to process each of the **~70K** input files (read, parse, and write diagnostics).

 ---